tulsi-codes/capstone_1/README.md

 ## import_data.py

 In this file you will find code that will read a CSV file to look at the data.

+## DataExploration.ipynb
+In this file you will find a jupyter notebook that will take you throught the data exploration process that I conducted.